ryantd42/NY-Legislative-Git/2023/A6701A-2023/bill.md

   ___________

- Introduced by M. of A. SLATER -- read once and referred to the Committee on Local Governments
+ Introduced by M. of A. SLATER -- read once and referred to the Committee on  Local  Governments  -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to authorize the town of  Yorktown,  county  of  Westchester,  to discontinue as parklands and lease certain lands

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-Subject  to the provisions of this act, the town of York- town, county of Westchester, acting by and through its  governing  body, and upon such terms and conditions as determined by such body, is hereby authorized to discontinue as parklands and lease at fair market value to Homeland Towers, LLC for a term not to exceed fifty-five years the lands more  particularly  described  in  section three of this act to make the necessary renovations and operate a radio transmission tower facility.
+Subject to the provisions of this act, the  town  of  York- town,  county  of Westchester, acting by and through its governing body, and upon such terms and conditions as determined by such body, is hereby authorized to discontinue as parklands and lease at fair market value to Homeland Towers, LLC for a term not to exceed  thirty  years  the  lands more  particularly  described  in  section three of this act to make the necessary renovations and operate a radio transmission tower facility.
   § 2.
 The authorization contained in section one of this act  shall  be